Ministry of Transportation Engineering Development Program

 - construction of provincial highway infrastructure

-- mentorship with licensed engineers who will coach and support you throughout the program
+- mentorship from licensed engineers who will coach and support you

-- networking opportunities to connect with engineering professionals from the private sector, municipalities and transportation agencies
+- networking with engineering professionals in the private sector, municipalities and transportation agencies

-- the ability to meet requirements to apply for an engineering licence with the Professional Engineers of Ontario (PEO)
+- support to meet the application requirements for an engineering licence with the Professional Engineers of Ontario (PEO), which you need before applying for engineering roles

-You may be eligible for the program if you:
+You may be eligible for the program if you meet all the following requirements:

 - graduated from university within the last 2 years